-Dr. Jonathan Isacoff is Professor of Political Science and Environmental Studies at Gonzaga University.
+Dr. Jonathan Isacoff is Professor of Environmental Studies and Sciences at Gonzaga University.
 Dr. Isacoff was the founding chair of the Environmental Studies Department at Gonzaga and served in that role from 2006 till 2015.
 He received his B.A. and M.P.A. from Cornell University and his M.A. and Ph.D. from the University of Pennsylvania.
 He worked previously as a Confidential Assistant to Governor Mario M. Cuomo of New York and as a consultant for MeretzUSA, an Israeli-American NGO based in New York.

 Dr. Isacoff’s book, Writing the Arab-Israeli Conflict: Pragmatism and Historical Inquiry (Lexington Books, 2006) examines interpretations of the history of the Arab-Israeli conflict as well as the broader issue of political science historical research.
 Dr. Isacoff has published articles, book chapters, and book reviews on international security, historical interpretation, the Arab-Israeli conflict, the Iraq War, and the political thought of John Dewey.